 By Clyde Hughes | AC JosepH Media

-ATLANTIC CITY — New Jersey Gov. Phil Murphy acknowledged Wednesday the inequities African-Americans, Latinos and other people of color face in the state, which has only grown with the coronavirus pandemic and explained how his administration is fighting to narrow those gaps.
+ATLANTIC CITY — New Jersey Gov. Phil Murphy acknowledged Wednesday the inequities African Americans, Hispanics and other people of color face in the state, which has only grown with the coronavirus pandemic.
+He explained how his administration is fighting to narrow those gaps.

 Murphy made the comments to members of the ethnic and community press during a virtual news conference set up by the Center for Cooperative Media at Montclair State University.
 Murphy, who is up for re-election in November, said the disparities have always been there but the current COVID-19 health crisis has “laid them bare.”

 “You name it, [whether it’s] public health, job opportunity, housing, education,” Murphy said.
 “As we recover [from the pandemic], and we are recovering, it’s going to be very important to not just get back to where we were when this thing started, but to take the state to a place it’s never been before.”